Concordium/concordium.github.io/source/mainnet/net/guides/run-node.rst

    Or, alternatively, moving the contents of ``~/.local/share/concordium`` to, e.g., ``/var/lib/concordium-mainnet`` and keeping the configuration files as they are.
-3. If your node is a existing baker node, update the configuration file above to include
+3. If your node is an existing baker node, update the configuration file above to include

    .. code-block:: yaml